 “In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.
 All things came to be through him, and without him nothing came to be.
 What came to be through him was life,

 “Do what makes you happy!” is the New Year’s message splattered across my Facebook Feed as I scroll through it for the last time this decade, breathlessly authored by those who apparently believe they’ve unlocked the secret to life, a misnomer in its own right; there is no “secret” to life.
 There is the Word.
-You either strive to live by it or you run from it, seeking comfort in those things that are not rooted in the the Word and it’s truth.
+You either live by it or you run from it, seeking comfort in those things that are not rooted in the Word and it’s unchanging, everlasting truth.

-Without true understanding of the Word, we cannot even entertain the notion of being happy.
+Without true understanding of the Word, we cannot even begin to entertain the notion of being happy.
 Without deep knowledge of Jesus, who is the Word made flesh, happiness consists of the sugar rush of secular thrills and pleasures; fleeting, vapid...hollow.
 That’s not even a watered down version of happiness.
-That’s not happiness at all.
+It is not happiness at all.

 On the evening of December 31st, 1895, Saint Gemma wrote the following in her daily journal: